James C. Tsai

-James C. Tsai is a physician and scientist who serves as president of the New York Eye and Ear Infirmary of Mount Sinai.
-He also serves as the Delafield-Rodgers Professor of Ophthalmology at the Icahn School of Medicine at Mount Sinai and chair of the department of ophthalmology at the Mount Sinai Health System.
+James C. Tsai is a Taiwan-born American ophthalmologist, glaucoma specialist, and academic medical administrator.
+He is president of the New York Eye and Ear Infirmary of Mount Sinai, Delafield-Rodgers Professor of Ophthalmology, and system chair of ophthalmology at the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System.
+He is also founding director of the Barry Family Center for Ophthalmic Artificial Intelligence and Human Health at Icahn Mount Sinai.